Overview

 file.mkdir(path: str, parent: Option<bool>) -> None

-file.moveto(src: str, dst: str) -> None
+file.move(src: str, dst: str) -> None

-directory or file exists it will be deleted before being replaced to ensure consistency across systems.
+The file.move method moves a file or directory from src to dst.
+If the dst directory or file exists it will be deleted before being replaced to ensure consistency across systems.

 file.parent_dir